** NEW DATES **

 Through joining this course you will:

-- gain an overview of the intellectual traditions of Farming Systems Research and make links to the history of IFSA
+• gain an overview of the intellectual traditions of Farming Systems Research and make links to the history of IFSA

-- strengthen your research through developing your understanding of systems theories and methodologies
+• strengthen your research through developing your understanding of systems theories and methodologies

-- have the opportunity to reflect on strengths and weaknesses of different systems approaches and methodologies in relation to your own PhD research
+• have the opportunity to reflect on strengths and weaknesses of different systems approaches and methodologies in relation to your own PhD research

-- get added value from your participation in the conference at the Institute of Mediterranean Agricultural and Environmental Sciences in Évora by becoming part of a parallel critical learning systems community
+• get added value from your participation in the conference at the Institute of Mediterranean Agricultural and Environmental Sciences in Évora by becoming part of a parallel critical learning systems community

-- critically review potential contributions of your research to help meet farming systems challenges, including climate change and resource challenges
+• critically review potential contributions of your research to help meet farming systems challenges, including climate change and resource challenges

-- develop an appreciation of multiple perspectives on contemporary issues across multiple disciplines
+• develop an appreciation of multiple perspectives on contemporary issues across multiple disciplines

-- build and strengthen your personal networks within the research community
+• build and strengthen your personal networks within the research community

 Core team designing the course and/or presenting in Évora

-Chris Kjeldsen, Senior Researcher at Aarhus University, Denmark
+Chris Kjeldsen, Senior Researcher, Aarhus University, Denmark

 Full Details